Sponsored Studio Program

-Studio visits, production tours and off-site research are all important components that contribute to the success of the Sponsored Studio program.
+Micro is a student design firm here at KCAI that provides freelance illustration and design work to our business partners through the Sponsored Studio program.
+Studio visits, production tours and off-site research are all important components that contribute to the success.
 Here are examples of student work produced through our Sponsored Studio and Community and Business Partnership Programs.

 President and CEO, Weld Racing,

-The instructor, Stan Fernald (’94 industrial design), is a research associate at the University of Kansas Medical Center.
+KCAI’s course on biomedical visualization is a three-credit-hour elective offered through the college’s illustration program and taught by Stan Fernald.
+Fernald (’94 industrial design), is a research associate at the University of Kansas Medical Center.
 Fernald said he is excited about the potential for linking KCAI with Kansas City’s burgeoning biotechnology sector.

 Incorporated into the class was a Sponsored Studio project in partnership with Children’s Mercy Hospital, which contacted KCAI for help in visually interpreting medical research concepts for low-literacy and illiterate populations in the U.S. and abroad.